 - The development of agriculturally friendly land-use regulations

 - The adoption of optional municipal tax programs for farms;

 - The adoption of agricultural commissions and councils;

 - The proper implementation of PA 490: Connecticut’s Current Use Tax Law for Farmland, Forest Land and Open Space Land.

-CFBA farming members receive one-on-one assistance from staff expert, Joan Nichols, Director of Member Relations, on land-use issues unique to their farming operation.
+CFBA farming members receive one-on-one assistance from staff expert, Joan Nichols, Executive Director – Director Of Member Relations, on land-use issues unique to their farming operation.